aaronnech/Who-Wants-to-Be-a-Millionaire/README.md

 The game loads a question bank (default questions.json) in the same root directory as index.html.
 This file contains the game-seperated question sets described in the next section.

+# Scraping / Question bank

+To make question harvesting easier, I included a python script in /util that scrapes indiabix.com for questions.

+The root directory has questions.json which is the main question file, and another question set stored in questions2.json.
+The program only reads questions.json.

 # Question format